 - Advocating on the right to education principles and legal obligations through research and studies on key issues

-- Maintaining a global Observatory on the right to education
+- Maintaining global online tools on the right to education

 - Enhancing capacities, reporting mechanisms and awareness on key challenges